New Apple iPhone fails to wow investors, fans

 "Voice recognition has been on Google and Blackberry devices for years, but Apple will make it much more usable," said Morgan Keegan analyst Tavis McCourt.

 (Additional reporting by Noel Randewich, Alistair Barr and Sarah McBride in San Francisco, and Sinead Carew and Liana B. Baker in New York.
 Writing by Edwin Chan.
-Editing by Phil Berlowitz, Robert MacMillan and Bernard Orr)
+Editing by Phil Berlowitz and Robert MacMillan)